northpolesec/santa/docs/deployment/file-access-auth.md

 Configured path globs represent a point in time.
 That is, path globs are expanded when a configuration is applied to generate the set of monitored paths.
 This is not a "live" representation of the filesystem.
 For instance, if a new file or directory is added that would match a glob after the configuration is applied, it is not immediately monitored.

 Within the main Santa configuration, the `FileAccessPolicyUpdateIntervalSec` key controls how often any changes to the configuration are applied as well as re-evaluating configured path globs to match the current state of the filesystem.
+This has a minimum value of 15 seconds.

+Glob pattern support is provided by the libc `glob(3)` function.
+Extended glob patterns, such as globstar (`**`), are not supported.

 ### Prefix and Glob Path Evaluation